pgtipping/apt-affordability-checkerFE/memory-bank/activeContext.md

   - Document any issues and fixes in the memory bank.
   - Next: Complete the audit, then update memory bank and proceed to any remaining medium/low priority tasks.

-## Recent Changes (This Session) [Updated: 2025-04-12 02:50 EDT]
+## Recent Changes (This Session) [Updated: 2025-04-12 03:48 EDT]

-- Improved feedback UX: Users now receive clear, accessible confirmation or error messages after submitting feedback.
+- Manifest and bundle.js errors resolved; app UI loads in both development and production builds.
-- Enhanced results UX: Added a summary explanation to the results modal, guiding users on how to interpret affordability, cost breakdown, and rent estimates.
+- In production (`serve -s build`), UI loads but API/serverless endpoints (e.g., `/api/ai/rent-estimates`) are not available—this is expected, as `serve` only serves static files.
-- All changes comply with project goal, styling, and accessibility rules.
+- In development (`npm start`), full functionality is available if API endpoints are accessible.
-- Memory bank and documentation updated for easy resumption.
+- Next steps and troubleshooting instructions are now clearly documented for easy resumption.

 ## Previous Context (for reference)